 Finally, Culture assesses employee perceptions of the working environment, and the extent to which employees believe the organization is a good place to work.
 Factors driving Culture include perceptions about Teamwork, Climate, Quality, Customer Service, Safety, and more.

-Many brilliant business people do not understand psychological research or organizational behavior and fail to realize the complexities of the myriad of organizational dynamics that act so powerfully on employee perceptions and drive their behavior.
+Many brilliant business people do not understand psychological research, organizational behavior, or the complexities of the organizational dynamics that act so powerfully on employee perceptions and drive their behavior.
 A valid assessment of organizational health simply cannot be made with only 12 questions, for example.
 We may all prefer the brevity of such an instrument, but it would be better to spend no money at all than to waste it gathering insufficient and misleading data.

 The importance of the annual employee survey cannot be overstated.
 Managers today have come to realize that information is power.
 What employees think is not something to be feared; it is something to be harnessed.
 Today, employee and customer feedback systems are requirements for ISO 9000 Quality Certification, and no executive wants to run an organization without a firm grasp on the two most important human factors controlling their destiny: the thinking of their employees, and the thinking of their customers.